 If successful, the initiative could help address this shortfall in a big way.
 Drones should streamline reforestation considerably, with hand-planting being slow and expensive.
 "The only way we're going to take on these age-old problems is with techniques that weren't available to us before," CEO and former Nasa-engineer Lauren Fletcher said.
+"By using this approach we can meet the scale of the problem out there. " The drones will fire pods containing pre-germinated seeds at the ground.
 BBC Radio 4 - Today, 03/09/2015, Three trillion trees on Earth - new study suggests.
 New tally shows the trees outnumber us 400 to 1.

 How many trees are there on planet Earth?

 A new study estimates the number at somewhere around 3.04 trillion.
 That's about 400 trees for every person.
 And while that may seem like a lot, the researchers say that before humans began clearing forests, the Earth was home to nearly twice as many trees.
 Number of trees down 46% since human civilisation.
 The number of trees on Earth has almost halved since the beginning of human civilisation, a new assessment has found.

 There are more than three trillion trees worldwide - around eight times more than some previous estimates - according to the study led by researchers at Yale University in the US.
 But around 15 billion trees are currently being lost each year as a result of deforestation, forest management and changes in land use, the research published in the journal Nature showed.

 This map will change how you see the world.
 Calling all geography nerds: The US Geological Survey has published a global ecosystems map which it says is the most detailed in the world.